 There are mobility tools that should be used specifically based on which category you fall into.

-This article will focus on the various soft tissue mobility tools, but first let’s understand mobility and why it is important.
+As a physical therapy facility in San Diego, we are big fans of these tools, and this article will focus on the various soft tissue mobility tools, but first let’s understand mobility and why it is important.

 Mobility is defined as the ability to move or be moved freely and easily.